dzwalker/steedos-cms/README.md

 ### Designed Features

 - Site: A space may have multi sites.
 As first launch,  steedos will create a new site for space.
-- Categories: Every site has categories tree, with max 5 levels, space admins can define categories for site.
+- Categories: Every site has categories tree, with max 5 levels, site owner can define categories for site.
-- Category Permissions:  Only specified organizations / users can see category and posts in category if it has permissions.

-- Post Permissions: Only specified organizations / users can see posts if post has permissions.
+- Post: Site admins can add and edit posts.
 - Post Tags: Post has tags, users can view posts by specific tag
 - Post Attachments
 - Post Image: First image in attachments will picked as post image, post image will show on list view